Murder of Michael Briggs: Media involvement

-The shooting, the police dragnet, the capture of the suspect, the time lag until the officer's death, the funeral, the extradition, and all the hearings and trials that took place thereafter, to say nothing of the potential for the ultimate punishment have made for high drama for New Hampshire media buffs.

 Many local and state news media outlets in New Hampshire and Massachusetts reported the death and memorial of Officer Briggs.
 Many local newspapers like the New Hampshire Union Leader had special coverage of the shooting and memorial on their websites.
 Other newspapers like the Portsmouth Herald, Boston Globe and the Washington Post also reported on the shooting and memorial of Michael Briggs.

 The initial probable cause hearing was carried on live TV with Det.
 Lt.
-Nick Willard testified to how the murder was committed under the questioning of NH Assistant Attorney General Karen Huntress.
+Nick Willard testifying to how the murder was committed under the questioning of NH Assistant Attorney General Karen Huntress.
 The courtroom was so full that officers watched the hearing live in media trucks parked outside the courthouse.
-Many television stations in New Hampshire also reported on the shooting and memorial of the fallen officer.
+Many television stations in New Hampshire also reported on the shooting and Briggs' memorial.
 One station, WMUR, televised the funeral procession and memorial service on October 21, 2006.
 However, a court ruling prohibited television and radio stations from performing live broadcasts of the murder trial (although one camera was allowed) according to a rule started by the New Hampshire Supreme Court in 2004.
 WMUR petitioned that ruling, and on April 13, 2007, another court ruling stated that the pre-trial hearings could be broadcast on television on a one-hour delay in case something unexpected occurs that cannot be televised.
 The local television station again petitioned for live, streaming coverage of the trial.
 The court granted their request over the defense team's objections while limiting the scope of their coverage.

-The shooting also attracted attention from television networks outside of New Hampshire, such as MSNBC and Fox News, which covered the shooting, trial and memorial on their websites.

-New Hampshire Public Radio also aired coverage of the death of Michael Briggs and the memorial service.

-Michael Briggs' memorial was also posted on social networking sites like MySpace and YouTube.